 Emotion in Paintings - What Does That Mean?

-view examples of paintings with "visible feelings" and journey with the artist to discover and create art with emotion
+journey with the artist to discover and create art with emotion

 How do we know if a painting holds emotion?